AI and Remote Sensing for Monitoring Landslides and Flooding

 Thank you very much for this opportunity to address how science and technology can address important issues of landslides and urban flooding.
 A few days after I was invited to this conference, a very unfortunate landslide occurred in Papua New Guinea.
 Fatalities are still being tallied but are likely to be between 700 and 1200 people.

-Flooding is also tragic sign of our times, and as climate change has significantly increased the level of precipitation in the atmosphere, it increasingly seems to resemble the turbulance created by a child in a filled bathtub.
+Flooding is also a tragic sign of our times.
+As climate change has significantly increased the level of precipitation in the atmosphere, it increasingly resembles the turbulence of a child (or adult) playing in a filled bathtub.
 Some of the worst 2023 flooding occurred in Beijing, the Congo, Greece, Libya, Myanmar, and Pakistan.
-These floods took 1000s of lives, displaced 10s of 1,000s, and caused 10s of billions in property damage.
+These floods took thousands of lives, displaced hundreds of thousands, and caused billions of dollars in property damage.

-As requested, I will talk about Artificial Intelligence (AI) along with a remote sensing model I use in my graduate course, EST 561 Sensing Technologies for Disaster Risk Reduction at the State University of New York, Korea, here in Songdo.
-The “Seven Processes of Remote Sensing” from the Canada Centre for Remote Sensing (CCRS) Fundamentals of Remote Sensing that provide a useful frame for understanding how AI and remote sensing can work together.[1]
-Additionally, AI can be implemented at several stages of sensing process.
-I list the seven processes from the Canada Centre for Remote Sensing (CCRS) Model in this slide and below at: [2]
+As requested, I will talk about the role of Artificial Intelligence (AI) and remote sensing of landslides and flooding.
+I will reference a model I use in my graduate course, EST 561 – Sensing Technologies for Disaster Risk Reduction, at the State University of New York, Korea, here in Songdo.
+The “Seven Processes of Remote Sensing” from the Canada Centre for Remote Sensing (CCRS) provides a useful framework for understanding how AI and remote sensing work together.[1]
+Additionally, AI can be implemented at several stages of the sensing process.
+I list the seven processes in this slide and below at [2].

-Remote sensing, the detecting and monitoring of physical characteristics of an area by using sensing technologies to measure the reflected and emitted radiation at a distance, generates vast amounts of data.
+Remote sensing, the detection and monitoring of an area’s physical characteristics by using sensing technologies to measure the reflected and emitted radiation at a distance, generates vast amounts of data.
 This data needs to be accurately collected, categorized, and interpreted for information that can be used by first responders and other decision-makers, including policy-makers.

-AI algorithms, particularly those involving machine learning (ML) and deep learning (DL) can automate the extraction and use of remote sensing data, such as identifying water bodies, soil moisture levels, vegetation health, and ground deformations.
-This can speed up analysis and increase accuracy in crucial situations.
-Just as AI has proven to be extremely useful in detecting cancerous cells, AI is increasingly able to interpret complex geographical and hydrological imagery.
-[3]
+AI algorithms, particularly those involving machine learning (ML) and deep learning (DL) can be useful at several stages.
+They can compensate for atmospheric conditions, and automate the extraction and use of remote sensing data from target areas.
+They help identify characteristics of water bodies, soil moisture levels, vegetation health, and ground deformations.
+This intelligence can speed up analysis and increase accuracy in crucial situations.
+Just as AI has proven to be extremely useful in detecting cancerous cells, AI is increasingly able to interpret complex geographical and hydrological imagery.[3]

 The Energy Source (A)

-Synthetic Aperture Radar (SAR) sensors on satellites, such as Sentinel-1 and NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS), produce 8–12 GHz and 4–8 GHz electromagnetic waves that can penetrate cloud cover and provide high-resolution images of the Earth’s surface, making it possible to detect and map flooded areas even during heavy rains or at night.
-Also, high-resolution optical satellites like Landsat and Sentinel-2 capture passive visible and infrared imagery that AI can use to delineate flood boundaries by identifying water bodies and saturated soils.
+Synthetic Aperture Radar (SAR) sensors on satellites, such as Sentinel-1 and NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS), produce 8–12 GHz and 4–8 GHz electromagnetic waves that can penetrate cloud cover and provide high-resolution images of the Earth’s surface.
+This makes it possible to detect and map flooded areas even during heavy rains or at night.
+Also, high-resolution optical satellites like Landsat and Sentinel-2 capture passive visible and infrared imagery that AI can use to delineate flood boundaries by distinguishing water bodies and saturated soils.

 Interaction of Energy with the Atmosphere (B)

 Sensing from satellites in Earth orbit (and other space-based platforms) is highly structured by what’s in the atmosphere.[4]
-AI can adjust for atmospheric conditions such as clouds, smoke, dust, rain, fog, snow, and steam when analyzing remote sensing data.
-Machine learning algorithms can be trained to recognize and compensate for these factors, improving the accuracy of flood and landslide detection.
+When analyzing remote sensing data, AI can make adjustments for atmospheric conditions such as clouds, smoke, dust, rain, fog, snow, and steam.
+Machine learning algorithms are trained to recognize and compensate for these atmospheric factors, improving the accuracy of flood and landslide detection.

-Machine learning models can also simulate how different atmospheric conditions affect radiation, helping to better understand and interpret the data received during various weather scenarios, which is crucial for accurate flood and landslide detection.
+Machine learning models can also simulate how different atmospheric conditions affect radiation, helping to better understand and interpret the data received during various weather scenarios.
+This monitoring is crucial for accurate flood and landslide detection.

 Interaction of Energy with the Target (C)

 AI can analyze how different surfaces absorb, reflect, or scatter energy.
-For example, water bodies have distinct reflective properties compared to dry land, which AI can detect to identify flooding.
-For example “water loves red,” meaning that it absorbs the red rays and reflects the blue, giving us our beautiful blue oceans.
-Often particulate material absorbs the blue rays and results in the greenish waters.
-Similarly, AI can identify subtle changes in vegetation or soil moisture that might indicate a landslide.
+For example, water bodies have distinct reflective properties compared to dry land, which AI can use to detect and identify flooding.
+For example, “water loves red,” meaning that it absorbs the red electromagnetic rays and reflects the blue, giving us our beautiful blue oceans.
+Often, particulate material absorbs the blue rays too, resulting in greenish waters.
+AI can identify subtle vegetation or soil moisture changes that might indicate a potential landslide.
 Researchers in Japan are acutely aware of these possibilities given the often mountainous terrain and frequency of heavy rains.[5]

 Water and vegetation may reflect similarly in the visible wavelengths but are almost always separable in the infrared.
-You can see that about 0.7 micrometers (µm), or microns wavelengths, the reflectance starts to vary considerable.
-(See image below) Spectral response can be quite variable, even for the same target type, and can also vary with time (e.g. “green-ness” of leaves) and location.[6]
+You can see that the reflectance starts to vary considerably at about 0.7 micrometers (µm), or microns wavelengths.
+(See image below) The spectral response can be quite variable, even for the same target type, and can also vary with time (e.g., “green-ness” of leaves) and location.
+These absorption characteristics allows for the identification and analysis of water bodies, moisture content in soil, and even snow and ice.
+This information can be used for monitoring lakes, rivers, reservoirs, and assessing soil moisture levels for irrigation management.
+See the more detailed explanation at [6].

 Knowing where to “look” spectrally and understanding the factors which influence the spectral response of the features of interest are critical to correctly interpreting the interaction of electromagnetic radiation with the surface.